AJGreaves/familyhub/testing.md

 - Fix: installed pylint-flask and the pylinter started working correctly again.

 3. **Connection issues with vscode to MongoDB**
-- Despite my connection string to mongodb working perfectly on cloud9, and other students vscode machines.
+- Despite my connection string to MongoDB working perfectly on cloud9, and other students vscode machines.
 If I tried to connect to it from my machine I got the following error:
 ```
 pymongo.errors.ConfigurationError: The DNS response does not contain an answer to the question: _mongodb._tcp.<clustername>-qtxun.mongodb.net.
 IN SRV
 ```

 - multiple attempts to fix this involved:
-- checking my mongodb password was correct (it was)
+- checking my MongoDB password was correct (it was)
 - logging my MONGO_URI connection string to the terminal to check it was coming through from the enviroment variable (it was)
 - giving the connection string to another student to try on his machine (it worked fine!)
-- Checking that I had installed dnspython in both my .venv and also globally
+- Checking that I had installed dnsPython in both my .venv and also globally
 - FIX: After a lengthy call with MongoDB customer service, the solution was to change the connection string from an SRV to the following which allowed me to connect.
 ```
 mongodb://<username>:<password>@<clustername>-shard-00-00-qtxun.mongodb.net:27017,<clustername>-shard-00-01-qtxun.mongodb.net:27017,<clustername>-shard-00-02-qtxun.mongodb.net:27017/test?ssl=true&replicaSet=<clustername>-shard-0&authSource=admin&retryWrites=true&w=majority